History of Lee Zeldin in Timeline

 On January 29, 2025, Lee Zeldin began serving as the 17th administrator of the Environmental Protection Agency (EPA).

-In March 2025, Lee Zeldin, as the EPA Administrator, presented what he described as the "largest deregulatory announcement in U.S. history," reframing the EPA's purpose towards deregulation and energy production.
+In March 2025, Lee Zeldin, as Administrator of the Environmental Protection Agency, presented what he described as the "largest deregulatory announcement in U.S. history," reframing the agency's purpose towards deregulation and energy production in lieu of public health and environmental protections.
+Plans were announced to repeal major environmental regulations and cut the EPA's budget by 65%.